Temple of Amenhotep IV: Gempaaten

 The Gem-pa-Aten appears to have had no roof and its offering tables were exposed to direct sunlight.
 In this building (or associated with it) were red granite and sandstone statues of Akhenaten, red granite offering tables and other statues, including a sphinx inscribed with the name of the deity Aten.
 It was of a considerable size (130 x 216 m), but it was so completely destroyed that even its foundations have been nearly obliterated.

-It stood within a mud-brick enclosure, and was orientated to the east, possibly with an entrance to the west.
+It stood within a mud-brick enclosure, and was oriented to the east, possibly with an entrance to the west.
 It led to an open court surrounded by square pillars and colossal statues of Akhenaten and Nefertiti.

 Hwt benben

 Erected to the east, the Hwt benben or Mansion of the Benben was devoted to a solar cult and was closely associated with the Gempaaten.

 Teni-menu

 The Teni-menu seemed to contain domestic and storage rooms, and may have been a royal residence, although not enough of the structure remains to clarify the use.

 The walls of the Teni-menu were reused in the Ninth Pylon of the main Karnak temple.
 They have since been identified and reassembled like a giant puzzle and are partly exhibited in the Luxor Museum.
 The reassembled walls show residential, administrative and royal scenes and solar Jubilee scenes of the first Sed festival, which Akhenaten was probably celebrating at the same time as his father Amenhotep III.